redpesk-common/platform-info-binding/docs/2-installation-guide.md

 * g++
 * make
 * cmake
-* afb-cmake-modukes
+* afb-cmake-modules

-Then the followings dependencies:
+Then the following dependencies:

 * json-c
 * afb-binding